-Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Would the project create capacity or service level problems, or result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: Fire protection? \square The Fire Department has not indicated any significant effects The nearest Los Angeles County Fire Stations (#14) is located mile to the north of the project site.
-No additional fire facili additional fire hydrant, which will be installed at the applican l at 1401 We ities are requ st 108 th , which is approxima itely one Sheriff protection? \square The project would not create capacity or service level pro- impacts.
+Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Would the project create capacity or service level problems, or result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: Fire protection? $\square$ The Fire Department has not indicated any significant effects on fire response time, service level, or facilities.
+The nearest Los Angeles County Fire Stations (#14) is located at 1401 West 108 th , which is approximately one mile to the north of the project site.
+No additional fire facilities are required for this project except for one additional fire hydrant, which will be installed at the applicant's expense.
+Sheriff protection? $\square$ The project would not create capacity or service level pro- impacts.
 The project site is approximately 0.9 mile from the located at 1310 W. Imperial Highway.
-The proposed project site, but not enough to substantially reduce service ratios. e South Los s Angeles Cou nty's Sheriff Station, Schools? \square The project site is located within the Los Angeles Unified Set the scale of the project, the development of 5 residential lots the School District.
+The proposed project site, but not enough to substantially reduce service ratios. e South Los s Angeles Cou nty's Sheriff Station, Schools? $\square$ The project site is located within the Los Angeles Unified Set the scale of the project, the development of 5 residential lots the School District.
 The proposed project will add new perr increase the school-age population, but not enough to substa Districts.
-The new residents are within the boundaries of the Middle School, and George Washington Preparatory Senior I is not expect nanent reside Intially create West Athens ted to create a ents to the pro e a capacity pro Elementary, A capacity prol ject site whice blem for the olem for ch could e School Parks? \square The project will be conditioned to pay Quimby Fees per Lo trails are required.
+The new residents are within the boundaries of the Middle School, and George Washington Preparatory Senior I is not expect nanent reside Intially create West Athens ted to create a ents to the pro e a capacity pro Elementary, A capacity prol ject site whice blem for the olem for ch could e School Parks? $\square$ The project will be conditioned to pay Quimby Fees per Lo trails are required.
 The nearest two county parks are the H Woodcrest Play Park located two miles from the project site.
-Libraries? \square The project will be conditioned to pay the library fees per proposed project will generate five residential units, and thus is 0 • is not substantial to diminish the capacity of the Los Angeles County Public Library to serve the proje ct site and the surrounding community.
+Libraries? $\square$ The project will be conditioned to pay the library fees per proposed project will generate five residential units, and thus is 0 • is not substantial to diminish the capacity of the Los Angeles County Public Library to serve the proje ct site and the surrounding community.
 The closest libraries are Woodcrest Library, Black Resource Cente r, and Gardena Mayme Dear Library, which are all within three miles of the project site. -